THE STARFISH THROWER

 Jesus had a vision for us (Philippians 2:5-12) to give us the chance at life.
 Christ has made a difference in how we humans relate with God, God is now one of us and we are adopted sons and daughters.
 We must love others as Christ loved us, some of us by throwing back star fish into the ocean with Him.
 The ocean is the limitless love of God for all of humanity.

-Christ has vision of what He wanted for us but he also emptied himself and died for us on the cross as his proof or action of love.
+Christ has a vision of what He wanted for us but he also emptied himself and died for us on the cross as his proof or action of love.
 Action with Vision is making a positive difference and what a difference that was because of us.
 How does being a Lay Cistercian fit into being a star thrower?
-Like the star thrower, it you like this blog, throw it to someone else in the ocean of life.
+Like the star thrower, if you like this blog, throw it to someone else in the ocean of life.

 Glory to the Father and the Son and the Holy Spirit now and forever.
 The God who is, who was and who is to come at the end of the ages. –Cistercian doxology